Pagination, infinite scroll, and load more are the three most popular methods of presenting content to users.

 For example, imagine you have an online store with hundreds of product listings.
 Without pagination, all the products would be listed on a single page and it will be difficult for customers to find specific items.
 This is where the pagination is applied.

-Moreover, If you are also wandering how to add paginations to your website which have lots of product.
-You can use Product Pagination widget which comes under Product Listing by The Plus Addons for Elementor.
-With the help of this widget you can easily add pagination to your online store.
+Moreover, If you are also wondering how to add paginations to your website which has lots of products.
+You can use the Product Pagination widget which comes under Product Listing by The Plus Addons for Elementor.
+With the help of this widget, you can easily add pagination to your online store.

 Also if you have a lot of blog posts on your website and want to show those long lists of pages into manageable parts you can do it easily with the help of the Post Pagnation widget by The Plus Addons.